-You need to ensure you have included the key points and see to it that the paper flows in logically.
-Once you have the outline ready, it is a good idea to consult your guide and incorporate their feedback.
+You must ensure you have included the key points and see that the paper flows logically.
+Once the outline is ready, it is a good idea to consult your guide and incorporate their feedback.

 Day 8 – 12: Start Drafting

-Now begins the writing process and you have 5 days to complete it which is a good amount of time to do full justice to it.
-It is a good idea to break down the writing and aim to finish 1,000 – 2,000 words every day.
-This saves you from burn out and enhances productivity too.
+Now begins the writing process, and you have five days to complete it, which is a reasonable amount of time to do full justice.
+It is a good idea to break down the writing and aim to finish 1,000 – 2,000 words daily.
+This saves you from burnout and enhances productivity too.